Exposure Fee for High Risk Accounts

 Each day, as part of its risk management policy, IBKR simulates thousands of profit and loss scenarios for client portfolios based upon a comprehensive set of sector-based market scenarios for all pre-defined primary risk factors.
 Following that simulation, all other product(s) in the portfolio are adjusted based upon their respective correlation.
 These market scenarios simulate events such as price changes in the underlying, both up and down, along with implied volatility shifts in portfolios, including options positions.
 IBKR calculates an Exposure Fee for the account based on the potential exposure in the event that these projected scenarios occur.

 The Exposure Fee is calculated on all calendar days and is charged to the account at the end of the following trading day.
 The exposure fee charge on Monday's activity statement reflects the charges for Friday, Saturday and Sunday.
 Exposure Fee calculation periods which include a holiday are determined in the same manner as that of a weekend.
 The fee is calculated on the holiday and charged at the end of the next trading day.
-The results of the Exposure Analysis and resulting Exposure Fee are made available for each account via the Account Management section of IBKR's website.
+The results of the Exposure Analysis and resulting Exposure Fee are made available for each account in the IBKR Client Portal.

 Please note the following:

 - IBKR calculates the Exposure Fee at its discretion.
 The calculation may be subject to change without notice and is based on a proprietary algorithm designed to determine the potential exposure to the firm that an account presents.